TryPix/TryPix/README.md

-Currently studying computer science at ETH Zürich.
+- Studying computer science at ETH Zürich.
+- Java and Python.